mixpanel/docs/pages/docs/data-structure/advanced/ad-spend.md

 After deployment, you will see a ******URL****** at the top of the **********************************Function details********************************** screen.
 Save that for the next step.

 Your function is now ready!
-When it’s triggered, it will pull your Google Ad network data and send it to Mixpanel.
+When it's triggered, it will pull your Google Ad network data and send it to Mixpanel.

 #### Schedule your function

 We want the function to run by itself every day so we can regularly inspect the data in Mixpanel.
-We’ll do this by using Google Cloud Scheduler to run our Google Cloud Function every morning at 8 AM UTC.
+We'll do this by using Google Cloud Scheduler to run our Google Cloud Function every morning at 8 AM UTC.

 - Navigate to the [Google Cloud Schedule](https://console.cloud.google.com/cloudscheduler) page in your project
 - Click ********************Create job******************** at the top of the page